-To Searc h Click "Con trol/F" or n key board Year First Middle Last Organization City State/ Country Notes 2004 Kurt Bluemel Kurt Bluemel Inc. Baldwin MD For introducing to North America hundreds of cultivars and species along with his own hybrid creations.
+To searc ch click "Con trol/F" on a PC or "Cm d/Space" on a MAC Year First Middle Last Organization City State/ Country Notes 2004 Kurt Bluemel Kurt Bluemel Inc. Baldwin MD For introducing to North America hundreds of cultivars and species along with his own hybrid creations.
 2005 Susan Brown Professor, apple breeder and geneticist, Cornell University Geneva NY For her dedication to breeding fruit varieties of improved quality and hardiness.
-2006 Darrell R. Probst Owner, Garden Vision Hubbardston MA For his work with Epimediums.
+2006 Darrell R. Probst Owner, Garden Vision Hubbardston MA For his work with Epimediums .
 2007 No A ward 2008 Robert L. Johnston Jr. Founder Johnny's Selected Seeds ME For breaking new ground in the seed business with an uncommonly diverse seed assortment that drew a broad range of gardeners.
 2009 Pierre Bennerup President, Sunny Border Nurseries Kensington СТ For being on the cutting edge of new plant development and in searching out new plants suitable for North American gardens.
 2010 Albert Kausch University of Rhode Island Kingston RI For his work on molecular improvement and gene discovery in grasses and cereal crops.
 2011 Wesley Autio University of Massachusetts Amherst MA For research on apple and peach rootstocks, controlling growth apple trees with mechanical and hormonal approaches and chemical thinning of apples.
-2012 No A ward 2013 No A ward 2014 Nasami Fa arm, New Engl and Wildflower Society Whately МА For growing genetically diverse plants native to the ecoregions of New England from sustainably collected wild seed.
-2015 The American Ches tnut Foundation Asheville NC For its leadership in the restoration of an iconic species once on the brink of extinction.
+2012 No A ward 2013 No A 2014 Nasami F arm, New Engla and Wildflower Society Whately MA For growing genetically diverse plants native to the ecoregions of New England from sustainably collected wild seed.
+2015 The e American Ches tnut Foundation Asheville NC For its leadership in the restoration of an iconic species once on the brink of extinction.
 2016 John Herbert Alexander III Plant Propagator, Arnold Arboretum Jamaica Plain MA For his work as plant propagator at the Arnold Arboretum since 1976.
-2017 No A ward 2018 Dale Gerard Deppe President & Owner, Spring Meadow Nursery Grand Haven MI For exceptional skill in the science or practice of hybridization or propagation of hardy, woody plants.
-2019-2020 ) No A ward
+2017 • No A ward 2018 Dale Gerard Deppe President & Owner, Spring Meadow Nursery Grand Haven MI For exceptional skill in the science or practice of hybridization or propagation of hardy, woody plants.
+2019-2020 ) - No A ward ·

-To Searc h Click "Con trol/F" of n key board Year First Middle Last Organization City State/ Country Notes 2021 Thomas G. Ranney JC Raulston Distinguished Professor, North Carolina State University Raleigh NC For his research programs, which have developed dozens of new plants bred for specific characteristics to address needs of the nursery and horticulture industry: better blooms, hardiness, resistance to insects and diseases, reduced fertility in invasive species and better growth.
+To searc To search click "Control/F" on a PC or "Cmd/Space" on a MAC Year First Middle Last Organization City State/ Country Notes 2021 Thomas G. Ranney JC Raulston Distinguished Professor, North Carolina State University Raleigh For his research programs, which have developed dozens of new plants bred for specific characteristics to address needs of the nursery and horticulture industry: better blooms, hardiness, resistance to insects and diseases, reduced fertility in invasive species and better growth.
+2022 No A ward • 2023 Andrew J. Brand Director of Horticulture, Coastal Maine Botanical Gardens Boothbay ME For his significant horticultural accomplishments, particularly in the field of nursery development and plant selection.
+2024 No A ward -